 California to require background checks for ammo purchases

 SACRAMENTO, Calif.
-(AP) — California has among the most stringent gun laws in the country and on Monday a far-reaching new initiative to curb violence will require background checks for every ammunition purchase.
+(AP) — Starting Monday, California will require criminal background checks for every ammunition purchase.

-Gov. Gavin Newsom and other proponents said it will save lives but opponents are suing in hopes of eventually undoing a law they said will mostly harm millions of law-abiding gun owners.
+Opponents are suing in hopes of eventually undoing a law they said places an unfair burden on millions of law-abiding gun owners.

 Voters approved the checks in 2016 and set an effective date of July 1.
 Ammunition dealers are seeing a surge in sales as customers stock up before the requirement takes effect.